nf-core/tfactivity/docs/output.md

 ## Introduction

 This document describes the output produced by the pipeline.
+Most of the plots and analyses are generated from the test dataset for the pipeline.

+The pipeline identifies the most differentially active transcription factors (TFs) between multiple conditions by integrating gene expression data with open chromatin information (ATAC-seq, DNase-seq, ChIP-seq).
+It uses a sophisticated workflow that combines chromatin accessibility, motif scanning, differential expression analysis, and machine learning approaches to rank transcription factors based on their regulatory activity.

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.